 And I am totally fine going to a party and making a meal out of appetizers and truth be told, could snack all day on things like veggies with hummus, or cheese and crackers (particularly a block of cream cheese covered in raspberry chipotle jelly or pepper jelly) and those classic cocktail meatballs, ugh, I could totally eat those plain or served over rice.

-I first made it for a holiday dinner party I did for a client, per their request.
-She had eaten a similar appetizer at a party she went to, jotted the down the recipe and some notes, after asking the host of that party for more details, and asked me to recreate it.
+I first made this appetizer recipe for a holiday dinner party I hosted.
+The other party host had eaten a similar appetizer at a party she went to, jotted the down the recipe and some notes, and she asked me to recreate it.
 The recipe below is the version I created.
-It is way easier than the recipe I was shown by my client, and I think is more party worthy, than most cheese torta recipes, with the addition of the pine nut and fresh basil garnish.
+It is way easier than the recipe I was shown by my colleague, and I think is more party worthy, than most cheese torta recipes, with the addition of the pine nut and fresh basil garnish.

 A cheese torta, sometimes called a cheese torte, is basically a fancy name for a cheese ball layered with other things, instead of mixed in.
 Today’s recipe is layered with pesto sauce and sun-dried tomatoes, but I’ve seen variations using olive tapenade, roasted red bell peppers and even fresh vegetables for the layers.